Adventures in Public School: Production

 In October 2016, it was announced Judy Greer had been cast in the film, with Kyle Rideout directing from a screenplay he co-wrote with Josh Epstein.
-Epstein served as a producer on the film, while Justine Whyte and Adam Folk served as executive producer and co-producer respectively.
+Epstein served as the film's producer, while Justine Whyte and Adam Folk served as executive producer and co-producer, respectively.
 The Canadian Film Centre and Telefilm Canada co-financed the film.
 In November 2016, Russell Peters and Daniel Doheny joined the cast of the film.

 Filming

 Principal photography took place in Vancouver, Canada, from November to December 2016.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 9, 2017.
 Shortly after, Gravitas Ventures acquired U.S. distribution rights to the film.
 It was released theatrically and through video on demand on April 27, 2018.

 In December, the Toronto International Film Festival named the film to its annual Canada's Top Ten list of the ten best Canadian films.